lucarin91/SR-seminar/slides.md

 ### ftc compiler
 A tool to translate the policies written in Datalog to a set of FlowTap call.

-It can dynamically compile the policies into different set of FlowTap calls to **maximise the efficiency** of the system based on CPU usage and network load.
+It can dynamically compile the policies into different sets of FlowTap calls to **maximise the efficiency** of the system based on CPU usage and network loads.

 note:
 Datalog is a declarative logic programming language that syntactically is a subset of Prolog.
 It is often used as a query language for deductive databases.
 In recent years, Datalog has found new application in data integration, information extraction, networking, program analysis, security, and cloud computing.